When you’re in Oak Bluffs, don’t miss:

 - Picturesque Ocean Park with its historic gazebo (great for kite-flying!)

-- Flying Horses Carousel is the oldest continuous carousel in the United States!
-Kids of all ages can hop on a steed and try to catch the gold ring!
+- Flying Horses Carousel is the oldest continuously operating carousel in the United States!
+Kids of all ages can hop on a steed and try to catch the brass ring!

-- Oak Bluffs Harbor is boarded by restaurants and bars on one side, you’ll also find fishing charters and water sports for everyone from novice to expert.
+- Oak Bluffs Harbor is bordered on one side by restaurants and bars as well as fishing charters and water sports opportunities for everyone from novice to expert.

 - Walk the North Bluff seawall, and cast your rod from the beautiful, and wheelchair accessible, fishing pier.